FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_

-## Prep

-### To start the semester, you will need:
-1. Set up your own Github "Lab Hub" repository to keep all you work in record by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md).
-2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how to](https://guides.github.com/features/mastering-markdown/) organize and post links to your submissions on your README.md so we can find them easily.
-3. (extra: Learn about what exactly Git is from [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).)

-### For this lab, you will need:
-1. Paper
-2. Markers/ Pens
-3. Scissors
-4. Smart Phone -- The main required feature is that the phone needs to have a browser and display a webpage.
-5. Computer -- We will use your computer to host a webpage which also features controls.
-6. Found objects and materials -- You will have to costume your phone so that it looks like some other devices.
-These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case, etc. Be creative!

 ### Deliverables for this lab are:
 1. Storyboard
 1. Sketches/photos of costumed device